 Disable cache, since students have space quotas on their home directories?
 Or provide cache garbage collection.
 Cache GC is in darcs 2.10 but it’s not automatic.

 Make send work even when distant repo not reachable.
 Automatically generate a context file against latest patch ?

-Or say: “distant repo ADDRESS not reachable, generating a patch with whole repo history as context.”
+Or say: “distant repo ADDRESS not reachable, generating a patch for an empty repository.”

 And then systematically gzip the whole thing when darcs will accept gzipped patches.